docker-leash/docker-leash/docs/install/checks/privileged.rst

    ---

-   - description: Allow action only the container don't require `privileged` flag.
+   - description: Allow action only if the container has `privileged` flag off.
      hosts:
        - +.*
      default: Allow